upmaru/terraform-provider-tama/docs/wait_for.md

 2. **Combine State Checks**: When waiting for complex operations, check multiple related fields to ensure the resource is truly ready.

-3. **Use Regex Sparingly**: While powerful, regex patterns can be harder to understand and debug.
-Use them only when you need to match multiple possible values.
+3. **Use Lists for Multiple Values**: When you need to accept multiple possible values, simply include them all in the `in` list rather than using complex patterns.

 4. **Monitor Timeouts**: If you frequently hit timeouts, consider whether your wait conditions are appropriate or if the underlying service needs more time.